microsoft/SynapseML/website/docs/features/simple_deep_learning/about.md

 SynapseML's simple deep learning toolkit makes it easy to use modern deep learning methods in Apache Spark.
 By providing a collection of Estimators, SynapseML enables users to perform distributed transfer learning on spark clusters to solve custom machine learning tasks without requiring in-depth domain expertise.
-Whether you are a data scientist, data engineer, or business analyst this project aims to make modern deep-learning methods easy to use for new domain-specific problems.
+Whether you're a data scientist, data engineer, or business analyst this project aims to make modern deep-learning methods easy to use for new domain-specific problems.

 ### SynapseML's Simple DNN
 SynapseML goes beyond the limited support for deep networks in SparkML and provides out-of-the-box solutions for various common scenarios:
-- Visual Classification: Users can apply transfer learning for image classification tasks, using pre-trained models and fine-tuning them to solve custom classification problems.
+- Visual Classification: Users can apply transfer learning for image classification tasks, using pretrained models and fine-tuning them to solve custom classification problems.
-- Text Classification: SynapseML simplifies the process of implementing natural language processing tasks such as sentiment analysis, text classification, and language modeling by providing pre-built models and tools.
+- Text Classification: SynapseML simplifies the process of implementing natural language processing tasks such as sentiment analysis, text classification, and language modeling by providing prebuilt models and tools.
-- More to be added...
+- And more coming soon

 ### Why Horovod
 Horovod is a distributed deep learning framework developed by Uber, which has become popular for its ability to scale deep learning tasks across multiple GPUs and compute nodes efficiently.
-It is designed to work with TensorFlow, Keras, PyTorch, and Apache MXNet.
+It's designed to work with TensorFlow, Keras, PyTorch, and Apache MXNet.
-- Scalability: Horovod uses efficient communication algorithms like ring-allreduce and hierarchical allreduce, which allow it to scale the training process across multiple GPUs and nodes without significant performance degradation.
+- Scalability: Horovod uses efficient communication algorithms like ring-allreduce and hierarchical all reduce, which allow it to scale the training process across multiple GPUs and nodes without significant performance degradation.
 - Easy Integration: Horovod can be easily integrated into existing deep learning codebases with minimal changes, making it a popular choice for distributed training.
-- Fault Tolerance: Horovod provides fault tolerance features like elastic training, which can dynamically adapt to changes in the number of workers or recover from failures.
+- Fault Tolerance: Horovod provides fault tolerance features like elastic training.
+It can dynamically adapt to changes in the number of workers or recover from failures.
 - Community Support: Horovod has an active community and is widely used in the industry, which ensures that the framework is continually updated and improved.

 ### Why Pytorch Lightning